TRK307/layered-threat-blocking-openwrt-banip-control-d/banip/README.md

-# banIP — IP-Reputation Blocking at the Firewall
+# banIP: IP-Reputation Blocking at the Firewall

 Blocking traffic to/from known-bad IPs on an OpenWrt Router, using [banIP](https://github.com/openwrt/packages/tree/master/net/banip) and fw4/nftables.